magnusvk/counter_culture/README.md

 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
 * Please try not to mess with the Rakefile, version, or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

+### Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.

+If you want to run a particular spec use this comand `bundle exec rspec spec/path/to/my_spec.rb`.

+### Releasing

+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to rubygems.org.

 ## Copyright

 Copyright (c) 2012-2013 BestVendor, Magnus von Koeller.
 See LICENSE.txt for further details.